ChaseAlll/P2/README.md

 ## Introduction
-LiveSplit is a free application that allows you to record and update your speedrun timings mid-game as well as customize the application itself to suite your asethetic.
-This document will guide you through the instillation and configuration process to set up your own speedrun timer; suited to you.
+LiveSplit is a free application that allows you to record and update your speedrun timings mid-game as well as customize the application itself to suit your aesthetic.
+This document will guide you through the installation and configuration process to set up your own speedrun timer; suited to you.

 ## System Requirements
  * OS: Windows 7 or later